Creative Excellence Group

 Engagement Phases

-Evaluate how work is structured, how decisions are made, and where alignment is breaking down.
+Evaluate how work is structured, how decisions are made, and where execution is breaking down.

-Define structure, align key processes and execution design, clarify ownership and accountability, and establish governance and risk control, including where and how AI should be applied.
+Define the operating structure, align execution processes, clarify ownership, and establish governance, including where and how AI should be applied.

 Align leadership on the operating model, deliver the performance architecture blueprint, and define next steps for execution.